ansibleguy/linux_bootstrap/README.md

 * **Warning:** Not every setting/variable you provide will be checked for validity.
 Bad config might break the role!

+* **Info:** Prerequisites:

+  1. You must be able to connect via ssh with a user that has root privileges.
+  The easiest way to do this - is to set 'PermitRootLogin' to 'yes' temporarily and restart the sshd service.

+  2. Connect to the server one time using ssh to mark the host-key as known.

 ## Requirements

 * Community collection and sub-roles: ```ansible-galaxy install -r requirements.yml```